-If something so delicious can help prevent cancer, I’m all in!
+If something so tasty can help prevent cancer, I’m all in!

-And this gravy tastes delicious on holiday loaves and vegetables.
+Plus this vegan mushroom gravy is wonderful on holiday loaves and vegetables.

-I like using cremini mushrooms, but you can use white button mushrooms if you prefer when making Easy Vegan Mushroom Gravy.
+- Mushrooms: I like using cremini mushrooms, but you can use white button mushrooms if you prefer.

 Since mushrooms have a high water content, you don’t need oil when sauteing them.